decentralized-identity/trustdidweb-v03/spec/abstract.md

   update the DID.
 - An optional mechanism for publishing "pre-rotation" keys to prevent the loss of control of a DID in cases where an active private key is compromised.
-- An optional mechanism for having collaborating "approvers" (aka "witnesses") that approve of updates to the DID by the DID Controller before publication.
+- An optional mechanism for having collaborating "witnesses" that approve of updates to the DID by the DID Controller before publication.
 - DID URL path handling that defaults (but can be overridden) to automatically resolving `<did>/path/to/file` by using a comparable DID-to-HTTPS translation